 A healthy sleep pattern is essential for a healthy life.
 Adequate sleep helps the immune system in the body and boosts T-cells to fight potential infections.
-However, the late-night working and excessive workload these days put people to sleepless nights.
+However, the late-night work and excessive workload have put people on sleepless nights.

 Amid COVID, the situation worsened when the work time and place suddenly got a complete shift.
-This has raised the visible health issues amongst people.
+This has raised visible health issues among people.

-Research shows that sound sleep (sleep hypnosis)plays a significant role in inculcating goodness to overall health.
+Research shows that sound sleep significantly improves overall health.
 An individual may observe several disorders in case of sleep deprivation.
 A feeling of sickness immediately captivates the mind when you have continuous sleepless nights.

 Psychologists usually advise their under-stressed patients to take adequate sleep.
 But how does sleep directly affect the immune system?
 We will get an idea about the same further in this article.